dat-ecosystem/blog/posts/2023-05-30-meet-diego.md

 [02:53](https://www.youtube.com/watch?v=a8dPEjY3JCc&t=173) A resilient peer-to-peer streaming platform with minimal costs.

-[05:35](https://www.youtube.com/watch?v=a8dPEjY3JCc&t=335) Sher is a platform for podcasters to stream and monetize their content
+[05:35](https://www.youtube.com/watch?v=a8dPEjY3JCc&t=335) Sher is a platform for podcasters and creators to stream and monetize their content

 [08:07](https://www.youtube.com/watch?v=a8dPEjY3JCc&t=487) Sher as a tool for community building

-[10:45](https://www.youtube.com/watch?v=a8dPEjY3JCc&t=645) Sher is using hypercore protocol and planning to use WebRTC.
+[10:45](https://www.youtube.com/watch?v=a8dPEjY3JCc&t=645) Sher is using hypercore protocol in combination with WebRTC.

 [13:23](https://www.youtube.com/watch?v=a8dPEjY3JCc&t=803) Rebranding and communication focus in short term.
 Subscription model per creator planned in medium-long term.